-You receive an email with a link, you click the link that takes you to their website.
-You’re distracted.
-You were checking an email and now you’re diverted to the web browser.
+Promotional emails almost always contain a link or two, so you click one to go to their site.
 What will happen to the email?
-You either make sure to go back and delete it right away, or forget to delete, or decide to keep it “just in case you read it again later”.
+You either make sure to go back and delete it right away, forget to delete it, or decide to keep it just in case you read it again later.

 There's more than enough stuff online, you know.
 Enough for you to live twice.
 One way to avoid the "information overload" is to restrict yourself from saving anything for later, just decide to rely on search functions from now on.

-Not to save anything for later use will help when you write your blog too – to avoid getting stuck.
+Not saving anything for later use will help when you write your blog too - to avoid getting stuck.

-If you have a vast knowledge in the area you’re writing about and there’s no need for you to search for more information, that’s good.
-But most of us lack the knowledge to create the highest-possible quality content.
-You want to make sure the information you’re providing is absolutely correct too.
-Therefore you do a research and see what others say.
+If you have vast knowledge in the area you're writing about and there's no need for you to search for more information, that's good.
+But most of us lack the knowledge to create the highest possible quality content.
+You want to make sure the information you're providing is absolutely correct too.
+Therefore you do research and see what others say.

 Here's where the problem starts.
 The greater the number of interesting and useful articles you find, the more you'll be bogged down with multiple thoughts.
 You may start to reconsider your initial blog idea, too.